edwinmesa/dt_edwin_sair_portfolio/README.md

 ![Example4 dashboard image](ARCH_3_Serverless_Deploy_Functions.png)

-## 2. Data Science|Python Projects|Analytics
+## 2. Data Science|Python Projects|Analytics 	:bookmark_tabs: :chart_with_upwards_trend:

-*Before of deep dive know the concepts and tools of data science is very import*
+*Before of deep dive know the concepts and tools of data science is very import.*

 #### Data science is the study of data to extract meaningful insights for business.
 It is a multidisciplinary approach that combines principles and practices from the fields of mathematics, statistics, artificial intelligence, and computer engineering to analyze large amounts of data.
 This analysis helps data scientist/engineer to ask and answer questions like what happened, why it happened, what will happen, and what can be done with the results also: